CCCSBuffet/pk_do_not_be_afraid/README.md

 	ret
 ```

+Of interest are the lines between `top` and `bottom` - notice how naturally the assembly language flows from the high level language.

 ## Bottom line

-<center><i>That which you resist, persists.</i></center>
+*That which you resist, persists.*

-The more you refuse to let go of your high level language syntactic sugar, the harder grokking assembly language will be - making this course harder than it needs to be.

-Relax!
+CSC 2510 will be much easier if you relax and keep an open mind.

 Free your mind, and you'll soon see things the way they **really** are.

 ![matrix](./m.jpg)